Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 An exception to the rule is ordering system headers generating a macros declaration conflicts (like "windows.h" or "X11/Xlib.h") - these headers should be placed in the way solving the conflict.

+The source or header file should include only minimal set of headers necessary for compilation, without duplicates (considering nested includes).

 ~~~~~{.cpp}
 // the header file of implemented class
 #include <PackageName_ClassName.hxx>